bahramali/NFTMonitoring/README.md

 Make sure the file is named `.env` and each variable starts with the `VITE_` prefix so that Vite exposes them to the frontend.

-The header at the top of the dashboard displays the current time, the MQTT topic, the latest temperature and light intensity readings, and status indicators for each sensor.
+The header at the top of the dashboard displays the current time, the MQTT topic, the latest temperature, humidity and light intensity readings, and status indicators for each sensor.
 A green dot means the sensor is responsive while a red dot shows a problem reported in the incoming `health` object.

 The dashboard shows a bar chart of the most recent spectral intensities and a temperature line chart.
-Historical band data can be explored with a separate line chart.
+Historical band data can be explored in a separate section where you pick a time range.

-Below the live bar chart there is a **Daily Band** section.
-Use the dropdown to choose any band (F1–F8, clear or NIR) and see how its intensity changed over the last 24 hours.
+The previous Daily Band chart has been removed; use the Historical Bands controls to inspect past readings.

-Incoming MQTT messages are expected to provide channel values such as `ch415`, `ch445`, … `ch680`.
+Incoming MQTT messages are expected to contain a `timestamp` field and channel values such as `ch415`, `ch445`, … `ch680` along with `temperature`, `humidity` and `lux`.
 The dashboard normalizes these keys to bands `F1`–`F8` internally.

 Sensor readings are saved to `localStorage` so that the daily charts persist across page reloads.
 Entries older than 24 hours are removed